FE & PE Exam Prep

 Week 1 Mathematics, Probability & Statistics Review calculus (derivatives, integrals, series), differential equations, linear algebra.
 Refresh probability distributions and statistical analysis.
 Work through 40–50 practice problems.

 Week 2 Ethics, Economics, Computational Tools Study the NCEES code of ethics and Model Rules.
 Master engineering economics (present/future value, rate of return, benefit-cost).
-These are among the easiest sections — bank easy points here.
+These are among the most compact sections — bank reliable review gains here.
 30–40 practice problems.

 Week 3 Core discipline topics (high-weight) Focus on the 2–3 highest-weighted sections in your discipline.
 For FE Civil: statics, mechanics of materials, fluid mechanics.
 For FE Electrical: circuit analysis, signals, electronics.
 50–60 practice problems.